ncrmro/website/posts/2021_01_02_apollo-cache-testing.md

 [This article](https://www.apollographql.com/blog/demystifying-cache-normalization/) by [Khalil Stemmler](https://khalilstemmler.com/)
 on the official Apollo Blog goes much more in-depth into how the Apollo GraphQL cache works by implementing cache normalization.

-The cache is simply an object!
+An Apollo cache is simply an object!

 ## Unique Identities

-Each of the keys is the GraphQL cache is `__typename` + the `id` ([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) in this case) this is the object's Unique Identifier in side of your cache.
+Each of the keys is the GraphQL cache is `__typename` + the `id` ([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) in this case) this is the object's Unique Identifier in your cache.

 ```json
 {